vinayciba/MRF/README.md

 	* gplots_3.0.1.1
 	* ggplot2_3.1.1
 	* dplyr_1.0.2

-If you meet the above dependencies, clone the git repository (link), cd into the directory and start running the program.
+**Installation**

-Installation
+If you meet the above dependencies, clone the repository, cd into the directory and start running the program.
 There is no need for installation.Clone the repo, which consists of one bash wrapper script run-mrf-wrapper.sh that calls individual scripts.

 Overview